Sieabah/cmsc-433/proj1/readme.md

 ## How to start
 Before anything you will need to setup the database and change the relevant information in config.php.

+**This includes before running any vagrant commands**

+## Vagrant

+[Vagrant](https://www.vagrantup.com/) allows to share and deliver development environments easily.
+Underneath the hood it uses [VirtualBox](https://www.virtualbox.org/) so please have both of these installed for the easiest setup.
+To connect to the machine it will be at the IP of 192.168.33.10, you can either setup a host in your hosts file or not.

 ### Setup Mysql user
 This guide assumes you already have root access to the DB, if you don't have root access please get it.